877-224-2434

 • Durable, easy-to-clean finishes throughout

 This setup works beautifully for families with young kids.
-The carpet provides a soft landing for roughhousing, the open layout lets you keep an eye on everyone, and built-in storage means you're not tripping over toys.
+The carpet provides a soft landing for roughhousing, the bathroom keeps messes contained downstairs, and built-in storage means you're not tripping over toys.

 The Budget Home Office Basement and Guest Bedroom